 - How to setup your WordPress FTP

 This step is boring, but vital.
 Do not skip this!

-The trouble is – that trying to figure out the legal requirements without a lawyer is a big mine-field.
+The trouble is that trying to figure out the legal requirements on your own without a lawyer is a big mine-field.

 If you are wondering how to create one yourself.
 As you need to get consent from visitors to put cookies on their computer.
 Then check out these 3 best cookie consent plugins for WordPress.

 You could also consider using the Jetpack plugin for this.
 As it also has a cookies and consent banner which is easy to implement.
 Plus as a bonus, there are 42 Jetpack modules.
 Which makes this plugin useful for a range of other tasks too.
 Including things like building a contact form or a WordPress carousel slider gallery.

 Just be mindful that the Jetpack plugin does tend to slow down your blog.
 Going for dedicated faster plugins is always going to be better in the long run.
 But Jetpack can be a quick fix if you are looking to get setup as fast as possible.